 Education is socio-geographically unequal, because economically developed urban areas tend to have more resources for infrastructure like schools (Logan, Minca, & Adar, 2012; Roscigno, Tomaskovic-Devey, & Crowley, 2006).
 Take the US as an example, poorly performing schools are located in the most disadvantaged rural areas that suffer high poverty rates (Lichter & Brown, 2011; Lichter, Cornwell, & Eggebeen, 1993).
 Noreisch (2007) reported that in Germany, there are far more school options in urban areas than in rural areas.
 In some places (e.g., in Taiwan) the central government provides disadvantaged public schools with subsides according to a uniform national standard, but studies show that educational funds are still unequal (L.-J. Chen, 1993; L.-J. Chen & Chen, 2013).
 In addition, many countries allow private schools to encourage competition for quality development in public schools (Broccolichi & van Zanten, 2000; Lubienski, 2005; Rowe & Lubienski, 2017).
 These private schools reinforce the educationally advantaged position of urbanized areas.
-Furthermore, in Chile, private schools located closer to the city center have better teaching quality, student-teacher ratio, and educational test results than more peripherally located schools (De la Fuente, Rojas, Salado, Carrasco, & Neutens, 2013).
-In sum, urbanized areas have a greater variety of schools both in quality and quantity than less urbanized areas, meaning between-area inequality in opportunities for good schooling.
+For example, in Chile, private schools located closer to the city center have better teaching quality, student-teacher ratio, and educational test results than more peripherally located schools (De la Fuente, Rojas, Salado, Carrasco, & Neutens, 2013).
+In sum, urbanized areas have a greater variety of schools both in quality and quantity than less urbanized areas, suggesting between-area inequality in opportunities for good schooling.

 Also within urbanized areas schools are unequally distributed.
 Generally, the best performing and most attractive schools are concentrated in the most advantaged urban neighborhoods, while the less developed schools are located in mostly working-class neighborhoods (Oberti, 2007).
 This is partly because high- and low-income families cluster in separate neighborhoods within the city, which appears as economic residential segregation (Nieuwenhuis et al., 2020).
 Residential segregation and school segregation are thought to be mutually reinforcing factors (Bernelius & Vaattovaara, 2016; Frankenberg, 2013; Taylor & Gorard, 2001; Waslander & Thrupp, 1995).
 High performing schools are likely to be located in affluent neighborhoods (Oberti & Savina, 2019), where there are school catchment areas with higher levels of income (Rowe & Lubienski, 2017).
 The amount of wealth in a school catchment area shapes its school’s quality (Kozol, 1991; Slavin, 1999).
 Consequently, the housing market around popular schools will be hot and thus hard for low-income parents to afford, further restraining their school choices.
 The more wealthy parents try to move into areas with desirable schools, the more expensive popular areas become (Butler & van Zanten, 2007; Wen et al., 2017), resulting in expensive gentrified areas only available to a wealthy few (Butler, Hamnett, & Ramsden, 2013; Wilson & Bridge, 2019).
 So this actually forms a vicious circle where wealthy parents cluster in wealthy catchment areas of popular schools and make these schools and areas even more attractive and expensive (Bernelius & Vilkama, 2019).